aniketmahajan03/SpringBoot/README.md

 | GET    | `/students`      | Get list of all students |
 | DELETE | `/students/{id}` | Delete a student by ID   |

+🚀 How to Run
+Clone the repository.

+Open the project in your preferred IDE.

+Make sure you have Java and Maven installed.

+Run the application using:

+bash
+Copy
+Edit
+mvn spring-boot:run
+Test the API using Postman or any REST client.

+🔍 Example Student JSON
+json
+Copy
+Edit
+{
+  "name": "John Doe",
+  "email": "john.doe@example.com",
+  "course": "Computer Science"
+}